Helicobacter Pylori Symptoms

 Here are the most common ways to prevent H. pylori from spreading:

-• Good hygiene: you can avoid contracting or spreading the infection by practising good hygiene and hand-washing.
+• Good hygiene: you can avoid contracting or spreading the infection by practising good hygiene and handwashing.
 This is especially important when preparing food and after using the toilet.

 • Testing: should you or the people you live with experience chronic gastrointestinal symptoms, testing can help determine whether it is due to H. pylori.
 Testing is an effective way of managing the spread and preventing further health issues from developing.